splunk/public-o11y-docs/gdi/opentelemetry/components/kubelet-stats-receiver.rst

        extra_metadata_labels:
          - container.id

-If ``extra_metadata_labels`` is not set, then no additional API calls are done to fetch extra metadata.
+If ``extra_metadata_labels`` isn't set, no additional API calls are done to receive metadata.

 Collect additional volume metadata
 ---------------------------------------

-When dealing with persistent volume claims, it is possible to optionally sync metadata from the underlying storage resource rather than just the volume claim by talking to the Kubernetes API.
+When dealing with persistent volume claims, you can sync metadata from the underlying storage resource.
 For example:

 .. code:: yaml